shawnscoding/react-schedule-job/README.md

 ## Important note

-- Note that Schedule is triggered only once per minute.
-The seconds that is triggered is different everytime you run your reactjs app.
+- Note that Schedule component is active only once per minute.
+The seconds that this is active is different everytime you run your reactjs app.
 It varies from 0s to 59s.
 This is because we don't schedule seconds.
 Thus, don't be surprised if it doesn't run as soon as the time condition met.

 ## Supported browsers